High Risk Behaviour: Background

 A year prior to the album's release, on 19 March 2019, the band signed a worldwide publishing deal with Universal Music Publishing Australia.
 On the signing, A&R representative Arwen Hunt praised the band as writing "perfect, three minute nuggets about everyday things that are so obvious, they can only be genius".
 During the year the band occasionally commented on the then-untitled upcoming album.

 The album title allegedly originated from the offence listed on tickets given to drummer Matt Boggis for skateboarding in public.

 Critical reception

 The album has received mostly positive reviews.
 Metacritic rated it 80/100, which denotes "generally favourable reviews".
 Ali Shutler of NME rated it four stars and stated that it was the "perfect soundtrack to being bored, broke and optimistic" and opined that the album saw the band "make good on their promise of being one of the most exciting punk bands around", ending with the review with the declaration that album would be "set to inspire plenty".
 The Guardian similarly rated it four stars, noted it was "exhilarating, cheerily undemanding fun, something in scant supply at the moment" and compared the album to the first wave of punk rock in the 1970s including The Saints.
-Exclaim! noted that noted that it had the "classic punk sound" with an fresh sensibility in their lyrics.
+Exclaim! noted that noted that it had the "classic punk sound" with a fresh sensibility in their lyrics.